Older Adult Advisory Commission (OAAC)

 - A goal of the Older Adult Advisory Commission is to have the public take an active interest in issues pertaining to older adults.
 We encourage the public to attend our monthly meetings to share their ideas and concerns.
 Commission meetings are on the third Tuesday of every month; meeting dates, times and locations are listed on the Meeting Schedule link above or can be found in the Auburn Journal and Roseville Tribune.

-If you need any other information on this committee, please contact
+If you need any other information on this commission, please contact

 - Seniors First